Interview preparation – early years, professional and support

 How do I make a good impression at a job interview?

-Stand out for all the right reasons by ensuring you:
+Stand out for the right reasons by ensuring you:

-- Listen carefully to questions and answer them concisely.
+Listen carefully to each question and answer clearly and concisely.

 What techniques can I use to control my nerves?